ak811/jina/README.md

-The Implementations of Genetics Algorithm and Simulated Annealing Search for Cross-in-Tray Function Minimization
+The Implementations of Genetic Algorithm and Simulated Annealing Search for Cross-in-Tray Function Minimization